- Oops!Something went wrong.Please try again later.

-A Side By Side comparison of Descartes Systems Group's Earnings Growth And 5.0% ROE
+Descartes Systems Group's Earnings Growth And 6.3% ROE

-On the face of it, Descartes Systems Group's ROE is not much to talk about.
-Next, when compared to the average industry ROE of 25%, the company's ROE leaves us feeling even less enthusiastic.
-Descartes Systems Group was still able to see a decent net income growth of 15% over the past five years.
-So, there might be other aspects that are positively influencing the company's earnings growth.
+At first glance, Descartes Systems Group's ROE doesn't look very promising.
+A quick further study shows that the company's ROE doesn't compare favorably to the industry average of 23% either.
+Descartes Systems Group was still able to see a decent net income growth of 19% over the past five years.
+So, the growth in the company's earnings could probably have been caused by other variables.
 Such as - high earnings retention or an efficient management in place.

-Next, on comparing Descartes Systems Group's net income growth with the industry, we found that the company's reported growth is similar to the industry average growth rate of 15% in the same period.
+We then performed a comparison between Descartes Systems Group's net income growth with the industry, which revealed that the company's growth is similar to the average industry growth of 16% in the same period.

-Is Descartes Systems Group Using Its Retained Earnings Effectively?
+Is Descartes Systems Group Efficiently Re-investing Its Profits?

-On the whole, we do feel that Descartes Systems Group has some positive attributes.
+In total, it does look like Descartes Systems Group has some positive aspects to its business.
 Despite its low rate of return, the fact that the company reinvests a very high portion of its profits into its business, no doubt contributed to its high earnings growth.
-With that said, the latest industry analyst forecasts reveal that the company's earnings are expected to accelerate.
+We also studied the latest analyst forecasts and found that the company's earnings growth is expected be similar to its current growth rate.
 To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.